Theta Tau: The present-day (1991-present)

-As the fraternity reached its Centennial in 2004, Theta Tau had initiated over 30,000 members and had more active student chapters than at any time in its history.
-At the 2004 Convention, Michael D. Livingston, Gamma Beta '92, was elected Grand Regent.
-During his terms, Omicron Gamma, Pi Gamma, Rho Gamma, Sigma Gamma, Tau Gamma, Upsilon Gamma, Phi Gamma, Chi Gamma, Psi Gamma, Omega Gamma, Zeta Delta, Eta Delta, Theta Delta, and Iota Delta chapters were installed.
-Additionally, Kappa, Epsilon, Epsilon Delta, and Pi Delta were re-installed/installed as a result of dedicated and persistent efforts of Steven Choi, Zeta '05.
+As the fraternity reached its centennial in 2004, Theta Tau had initiated over 30,000 members and had more active student chapters than at any time in its history.
+At the 2004 convention, Michael D. Livingston was elected Grand Regent.
+During his term, Omicron Gamma, Pi Gamma, Rho Gamma, Sigma Gamma, Tau Gamma, Upsilon Gamma, Phi Gamma, Chi Gamma, Psi Gamma, Omega Gamma, Zeta Delta, Eta Delta, Theta Delta, and Iota Delta chapters were installed.
+Additionally, Kappa, and Epsilon were re-installed, and Epsilon Delta and Pi Delta were installed.

 In 2007, the central office moved from leased office space to its first fraternity-owned headquarters.
-The roughly 1500 sqft office condo is located at the corner of 11th and San Jacinto within blocks of the capitol and university in downtown Austin, Texas.
-In the same year, the National Alumni Club of Theta Tau was created and work began on keeping interested alumni active and involved in support of the fraternity and the Theta Tau Educational Foundation.
+The roughly 1500 sqft office condo is located at the corner of 11th and San Jacinto, within blocks of the capitol and university in downtown Austin, Texas.
+In the same year, the National Alumni Club of Theta Tau was created.

-In 2009, Grand Vice Regent Justin G. Wiseman, ΞΒ '95, created Chapter Advisory Teams to provide greater local support for each chapter by utilizing more alumni in support of them.
-These teams commonly consist of a faculty, house corporation, mature alumni, and recently graduated alumni advisers.
-In the spring of 2010, Grand Marshal Brandon Satterwhite, Μ '98, led a group of students and alumni on the fraternity's first national service project with the Habitat for Humanity chapter in Bonnell, Florida.
-Late in 2010, Allison Pollard, ΤΒ '05 (who has served as inGear Editor since 2008) created a Theta Tau Style Guide to counsel chapters on appropriate, proper, and attractive uses of Theta Tau's name, letters, and symbols in print and online.

-In late 2010, the Central Office began a major data migration that will enable greater remote oversight and tracking by volunteer leaders.
-This transition represented the most extensive technological change since 1983 (the first computerization) with less significant changes having been made in 1991 (Unix-based) and 2000 (PC-based).
-As 2011 began, numerous additional colonies were established.